KingCoolgate/Html/README.md

-# HTML
+# Html
+This is a git repository.
-I'm learning html and want to learn how to use git and git-hub
+I'm learning Html and also learning how to use git and github.